 A simple small heart on your inner wrist is a bold tattoo choice, as it will draw attention no matter what.
 The blackwork on this tattoo contrasts with the skin, making it the center of attention on the arm.

 Crescent Moon Wrist Tattoo

 A crescent moon tattoo on the inside of the wrist emphasizes the delicacy of the area.
-Pairing it with florals, like this design, emphasizes the feminine aspect of the moon as well.
+Pairing it with florals, like this design, emphasizes the feminine power of the moon as well.

 Personalized Wrist Tattoo

 Sometimes details of a design are meant to be personal, not just visually appealing.
 In this tattoo, the outline shape and small heart make the florals feel like more than just plants.

 A small word on your wrist is a great place for a reminder or something that means a lot to you.
 Place it on the bottom of your arm, rather than in the center, for a fun twist on placement.

 Because a lotus flower can easily be broken down into a few elements, they make for great minimal tattoos.